Sergio Ermotti: Banking career

 After his apprenticeship at the Cornèr Bank, Ermotti was later promoted to trading.
 In 1986, Ermotti moved to Citibank in Zurich where he traded equity-linked products and later served as its Resident Vice President.
-In 1987, he went on to the Swiss office of the US investment bank Merrill Lynch in Zurich, and stayed with the bank for 16 years.
+In 1987, Ermotti joined Merrill Lynch in Zurich and remained with the firm until 2004.
 He started with holding various positions in equity derivatives and capital markets, and contributed to the expansion of the capital market business of the bank in Switzerland.
 In 1993, he was promoted to the position of managing director and moved to London to lead the European equity derivatives unit.
 Three years later, in 1996, Ermotti relocated to New York, as a head of global derivatives trading where he also worked after his promotion to co-head of global equity markets and a member of the executive management committee for global markets & investment banking at Merrill Lynch.

 He joined the Italian bank UniCredit in Milan in December 2005 as head of markets & investment banking after UniCredit had taken over German bank, HypoVereinsbank (HVB).
 From 2007, he was UniCredit's deputy chief executive officer with responsibility for the strategic business area, corporate and investment banking and private banking.
 When he was not offered the CEO position after the resignation of the then CEO Alessandro Profumo, he left Unicredit in October 2010.
-Ermotti was appointed chairman and chief executive of UBS's Europe, Middle East and Africa (EMEA) group, and became a member of the Group Executive Board in April 2011.
-He was appointed interim Group CEO in September 2011 and permanently in November 2011.
+Ermotti was appointed chairman and chief executive of UBS's Europe, Middle East and Africa (EMEA) group, and became a member of the group executive board in April 2011.
+He was appointed interim group CEO in September 2011 and permanently in November 2011.
 In response to the 2011 UBS rogue trader scandal, Ermotti sent an internal memo stating: "I want to make clear that no one's personal interest nor any amount of revenue is worth more than the bank's reputation."